-We will establish a strategic corporate partnership with a multinational pharmaceutical company to develop and commercialize CFI™ on a worldwide or regional basis.
-Alternatively, we will raise $25M in a B round with a strategic partner and $100M in an IPO to complete development of CFI™.
-Investors will be able to exit at an M&A that may be coincident with a strategic corporate partnership, the B round or the IPO planned in 2024.
+We will establish a strategic corporate partnership with a multinational biologics company to develop and commercialize CFI™ on a worldwide or regional basis.
+Alternatively, we will raise $100M in an IPO to complete development and commercialization of CFI™.
+Investors will be able to exit at an M&A that may be coincident with a strategic corporate partnership or the IPO planned in 2024.

 Cerus is publicly traded on the NASDAQ, has a current market cap of $1.1B and had revenues of $91M in 2020.